 1. Check and Fix File System

 Step 1.
-Right-click the target partition that has a problem.
+Right-click the target partition that may have a problem.

-Step 4.
-In the Check File System window, check the "Try to fix errors if found" option.
+Step 3.
+In the Check File System window, check the "Try to fix errors if found" option by clicking the "Start" button.

 2. Rebuild MBR to Repair SSD